Punjab, India: Ancient period

 Alexander later founded two cities—Nicaea at the site of victory and Bucephalous at the battle-ground, in memory of his horse, who died soon after the battle.
 Later, tetradrachms would be minted depicting Alexander on horseback, armed with a sarissa and attacking a pair of Indians on an elephant.
 Porus refused to surrender and wandered about atop an elephant, until he was wounded and his force routed.
 When asked by Alexander how he wished to be treated, Porus replied "Treat me as a king would treat another king".
 Despite the apparently one-sided results, Alexander was impressed by Porus and chose to not depose him.
 Not only was his territory reinstated but also expanded with Alexander's forces annexing the territories of Glausaes, who ruled the area northeast of Porus' kingdom.

 After Alexander's death in 323 BCE, Perdiccas became the regent of his empire, and after Perdiccas's murder in 321 BCE, Antipater became the new regent.
-According to Diodorus, Antipater recognized Porus's authority over the territories along the Indus River.
+According to Diodorus, Antipater recognised Porus's authority over the territories along the Indus River.
 However, Eudemus, who had served as Alexander's satrap in the Punjab region, treacherously killed Porus.
 The battle is historically significant because it resulted in the syncretism of ancient Greek political and cultural influences to the Indian subcontinent, yielding works such as Greco-Buddhist art, which continued to have an impact for the ensuing centuries.
-The region was then divided between the Maurya Empire and the Greco-Bactrian kingdom in 302 B.C.E.
+The region was then divided between the Maurya Empire and the Greco-Bactrian Kingdom in 302 B.C.E.
 Menander I Soter conquered Punjab and made Sagala (present-day Sialkot) the capital of the Indo-Greek Kingdom.
 Menander is noted for having become a patron and convert to Greco-Buddhism and he is widely regarded as the greatest of the Indo-Greek kings.
-Greek influence in the region ended around 12 B.C.E. when the Punjab fell under the Sassanids.
+Greek influence in the region ended around 12 B.C.E. when the Punjab fell under the Sasanians.